rxhanson/Rectangle/README.md

 ## Contributing

 Logic from Rectangle is used in the [Multitouch](https://multitouch.app) app.
 The [Rectangle Pro](https://rectangleapp.com/pro) app is entirely built on top of Rectangle.
-If you contribute significant code or localizations that get merged into Rectangle, you get a free license of Multitouch or Rectangle Pro.
-Contributors to Sparkle, MASShortcut, or Spectacle can also receive free Multitouch or Rectangle Pro licenses (just send me a direct message on [Gitter](https://gitter.im)).
+If you contribute significant code or localizations that get merged into Rectangle, send me an email for a free license of Multitouch or Rectangle Pro.
+Contributors to Sparkle, MASShortcut, or Spectacle can also receive free Multitouch or Rectangle Pro licenses.

 ### Localization